BoevaLab/CanSig/docs/preprocessing.rst

     that are annotated as non-malignant but show CNVs will not be considered as malignant cells.

-In additions to the above annotations, a column for each of the dictionaries in the scoring list is added.
-For this tutorial, these are
+In additions to the above annotations, a column for each element in the `scoring_dict` is added `adata.obs`.
+For this tutorial, these are the known signature from [Zhang2021]_,

 - `Mucosal`: The mucosal immunity-like (Mucosal) program was characterized by the expression of genes associated with innate immune response (e.g., S100P) and mucosal defensive mechanisms including mucosal chemokine (e.g., CXCL17) and mucus production (e.g., AGR2 and MUC20)
 - `Stress`: The stress responses (Stress) program consisted of immediate early genes (e.g., EGR1, JUN, and FOS) that are activated in response to widespread cellular stimuli and displayed upregulation of TNFα signaling, UV response, p53, and apoptosis pathways